 Backpacking is a great beginner sport.
-It just takes a little motivation, some outdoor gear (many people already have these things at home), and a sense of adventure.
+It just takes a little motivation, some outdoor gear, and a sense of adventure.
 It doesn’t have to be an expensive sport.
 Use what gear you’ve got and know that if you enjoy it enough, you can invest more money into high tech items later.
 You really only need the basics.
 We’ve put together some great tips to help you get off on the right foot.

 Location, Location, Location

 - Clothing - You know the old saying cotton kills?
 Cotton should not be worn while you’re hiking because it absorbs moisture and holds it against your skin.
 A sweatshirt however, can make for a great layer once you get to camp and can double as a pillow.
-You should always stick to the 3 layer principle.
+You should always stick to the three layer principle.
 Make sure that your outerwear will keep you warm and shed water if necessary.
 Also, packing an extra pair of socks and underwear never hurt anyone.

 The Three F’s: Food, First Aid and Fire

 - Food - A good rule of thumb is to bring 1.5 to 2 lbs of food per person per day.
 If you’re hiking in a colder location, or hiking something extra strenuous, you’ll want to pack extra food to fuel you.
 Choose your food type according to your trip length.
 If you’ll be out for a weekend, go ahead and pack fresh veggies and cheeses.
 These foods will spoil on longer trips and you’ll need to look into other types of foods.
 Dehydrated meals can be prepped ahead of time at home in the oven or with a food dehydrator, or you can choose to purchase readymade dehydrated food from your local grocery store or outdoor specialty store.
 Pasta is always a great option if you’re looking to cut costs.
 Just remember to always bring extra food and water.